Mleandra/Mleandra/README.md

 - 👋 Hi, I’m @Mleandra
 - 👀 I’m interested in Python,Machine Learning and Data
-- 🌱 I’m currently learning Flutter
+- 🌱 I’m currently learning NestJs and react
 - 💞️ I’m looking to collaborate on Python project
 - 📫 How to reach me leandramakamte@gmail.com

 <!---